 Judge Katarina Cook is a proud resident of Akron and a product of the Akron Public Schools.
 She graduated from Firestone High School in 1982 and went on to earn dual Bachelor of Arts Degrees in both Psychology and History.
 Judge Cook earned her Juris Doctorate from The University of Akron School of Law in 1990 and was admitted to the Ohio Bar that same year.

-In 2005, Judge Cook was appointed as the Traffic Magistrate for the Akron Municipal Court, where she presided over hundreds of trials and resolved thousands of cases.
+In 2005, Judge Cook was appointed as the Traffic Magistrate for the Akron Municipal Court, where she presided over hundreds of trials and resolved thousands of cases, serving the community until 2009.

 In 2009, Judge Cook was elected Judge of the Akron Municipal Court.
-In addition to her regular duties, Judge Cook presided over the Drug Court and, since June of 2012, presided over OVI Court, which received certification by the Ohio Supreme Court in June 2015.
+In addition to her regular duties, Judge Cook presided over the Drug Court and, from June 2012 until December 2016, presided over OVI Court, which received certification by the Ohio Supreme Court in June 2015.
 Judge Cook was then re-elected in 2013.
-In 2016, together with Judge Jill Flagg-Lanzinger of the Barberton Municipal Court, Judge Lisa Coates from the Stow Municipal Court, and the Humane Society of Greater Akron, Judge Cook began offering animal cruelty prevention classes as a sentencing option for defendants convicted of crimes involving animals under state and local laws.
-The class is called “Care of Animals and Abuse Prevention” (CAAP) and is designed to address the rise in the number of animal neglect and abuse cases by teaching defendants how to treat their pets appropriately.
+In 2016, together with Judge Jill Flagg Lanzinger of the Barberton Municipal Court, Judge Lisa Coates from the Stow Municipal Court, and the Humane Society of Greater Akron, Judge Cook began offering animal cruelty prevention classes as a sentencing option for defendants convicted of crimes involving animals.

 In 2016, Judge Cook successfully ran for the open seat on the Summit County Domestic Relations Court being vacated due to Judge Dezso’s retirement.
 She was sworn in on January 5, 2017.

 Outside of the courtroom Judge Cook has been active in the Ohio Women’s Bar Association (OWBA), serving as an At-Large Trustee.
-Locally, she has been very involved with the Akron Bar Association’s Street Law Program, where she has served as either chair or vice-chair from 2006 to 2014.
-Judge Cook has also served as chair of the Municipal Courts Committee, and was co-chair of the Mock Trial Committee.
+Locally, she has been very involved with the Akron Bar Association’s Family Law Section, and frequently is a speaker for the Bernie Rosen Seminar.
+Judge Cook has also been active in Akron Bar’s Street Law Program, where she served as either chair or vice-chair from 2006 to 2014.
+Judge Cook also served as chair of the Municipal Courts Committee, and was co-chair of the Mock Trial Committee.
 Judge Cook is also a Bencher in the Scanlon/Bell Inns of Court, and has presented on various topics before attorneys, judges, and law students.
-Most recently, Judge Cook has joined the Summit County Collaborative Against Human Trafficking, volunteering her time speaking at seminars and at community outreach events.
+Judge Cook joined the Summit County Collaborative Against Human Trafficking, volunteering her time speaking at seminars and at community outreach events.
+She is also a member of the AFCC (Association of Family and Conciliation Courts) and the Center for Principled Family Advocacy.

-Since 2006 Judge Cook has been known as “Coach” to a middle school mock trial team at her children’s school, where she thoroughly enjoys encouraging young students to participate in law-related education.
-In 2016, she began coaching St. Vincent St. Mary’s High School Mock Trial Tream.
-She has been a room mom for each of her sons.
+From 2006 to 2018, Judge Cook has been known as “Coach” to a middle school mock trial team at her children’s school, where she thoroughly enjoyed encouraging young students to participate in law-related education.
+In 2016-2017, she coached St. Vincent St. Mary’s High School Mock Trial Team, taking the team to the state quarter finals.
+She has also been a room mom for each of her sons.

-Judge Cook is a community volunteer, serving on numerous boards, including the Friends of Hower House and Cascade Park Locks Association.
-She has also served on the boards for the Preservation Alliance of Akron, Akron Child Guidance Center Women’s Board, the first Summit County Juvenile Court CASA Board, and the Junior League of Akron.
+Judge Cook is a community volunteer, and has served on numerous boards, including IBH, Cascade Park Locks Association, Friends of Hower House, Preservation Alliance of Akron, Akron Child Guidance Center Women’s Board, the first Summit County Juvenile Court CASA Board, Junior League of Akron, GASP (Guardians Against Sexual Predators), and Love Akron.
+She is currently an active member of WITAN.
 An avid gardener, Judge Cook is a Summit County Master Gardener and is a member of the Akron Garden Club.

 Judge Katarina Cook is a devoted wife and mother to four sons.